gurusaranm0025/BK1/README.md

     (simple, tags are present for taking backups)
     -E : to extarct the backups
-    -R : it takes the backed up file as input and restores the the files in that backup -o : tell your own output file name
+    -R : it takes the backed up file as input and restores the the files in that backup -e : enter the paths to the files and folders that needs to be avoided from the backup -o : tell your own output file name
     -p : custom paths to take backup, for providing more than one path then separate each one with a ','.
     -v : version